-Everyone in the financial services and insurance business lately seems to be selling their insurance agency and a lot of you are asking yourself, “I wonder what my book of business is worth and can I even sell it?”
+Everyone in the financial services and insurance industry lately seems to be selling their insurance agency and a lot of you are asking yourself, “I wonder what my book of business is worth and can I even sell it?”

 The overwhelming truth about the insurance industry right now is that the senior healthcare market continues to rapidly grow with the continued expansion of the baby boomers turning 65 and needing Medicare insurance, especially Medicare Advantage.
 The opportunity for growth has been, and still is, very hot.